Tamiya-ryū (Tsumaki): Current lineages

-Following the death of Tsumaki Genshin on June 4, 2019, Tsumaki Tasuo 'Gentatsu' became the next representative ("daihyō") of Tamiya-ryū, and his ancestry is officially recognized and registered with Nihon Kobudō Kyōkai and Nihon Kobudō Shinkōkai.
+Following the death of Tsumaki 'Genshin' on June 4, 2019, Tsumaki Tasuo 'Gentatsu', Tsumaki Seirin's second son, became the next representative ("daihyō") of Tamiya-ryū, and his ancestry is officially recognized and registered with Nihon Kobudō Kyōkai and Nihon Kobudō Shinkōkai.
+Tsumaki Tasuo 'Gentatsu' was born in Odawara on August 1, 1946, he was taught by his father, Tsumaki Genshin, from about 12 years old.
+As he, Tsumaki Tasuo 'Gentatsu', inherited the line, he renamed it to Tamiya-ryu Iaijutsu.
+And he also became the director of Seirinkan.

-Tsumaki Seirin's eldest son, Tsumaki Genwa, split up and now runs his own organization, the Tamiya-ryū Genwakai.
+Tsumaki Seirin's eldest son, Tsumaki Kazuo 'Genwa', split up from his brother and now runs his own organization, the Tamiya-ryū Genwakai.

-Tsumaki Seirin's second son, Tsumaki Tasuo born in Odawara on August 1, 1946, he was taught by his father from about 12 years old.
-In June 2019, with the death of his father, Tsumaki Seirin, he inherited Tamiya-ryu Iaijutsu.
-And becomes director of Seirinkan.

 The American and Canadian branches of Tamiya-ryū are affiliated with the Genwakai.
+As of 2026, Abe Genkei is the current director at Ota Kyojo Sanno Senior Citizens Center, Elementary Shinagawa School, Shinagawa Ward - Yamanaka Elementary School.

 And there is another lineage that follows the steps of Fukui Seiichi (1924-2016), an elderly disciple of Tsumaki Seirin.
 They identify themselves as Odawara Tamiya-ryū and the European branch of Tamiya-ryū is affiliated with this lineage.
 The current leader is Katsumata Ken'ichi.

 Techniques

 Currently, Tamiya-ryū has 11 techniques in its first set (Omote no maki) and 14 in the second and last set (Koran no maki).
 Also, there are 10 paired techniques, called as Tachitai.

 Tsumaki Seirin also added kenbu (martial dance with sword and fan) and shigin (Japanese poetry declamation) to the curriculum.

-Odawara Tamiya-ryū have developed new sets of techniques based on their research of Kubota Sugane's writings, introducing 11 techniques classified as Chūden (middle transmission) and 3 techniques classified as Ougi (supreme technique).
+Odawara Tamiya-ryū have developed a new sets of techniques based on their research of Kubota Sugane's writings, introducing 11 techniques classified as Chūden (middle transmission) and 3 techniques classified as Ougi (supreme technique).